kira-vik/Analyzing-StackOverflow-Survey-Data-with-Python/README.md

 # Analyzing StackOverflow Survey Data with Python
 ## Overview
-This is a simple practice project aimed at gaining insight on data analysis with Python.
+This is a simple practice project aimed at gaining insight into data analysis with Python.
 The dataset used was obtained from [here](https://insights.stackoverflow.com/survey), dated 2019.

-This project was developed in VS Code, but it is totally ok to use your editor of choice.
+This project was developed in VS Code, but it is totally okay to use your editor of choice.

 ## Technologies